Ming-doan/ter/README.md

 Ter is the CLI Framework that will build a CLI application with cool syntax which will amaze your school coding projects.

-In ter, we are strongly amaze the syntax and terminologies of other modern UI framework.
+In Ter, we are strongly amaze the syntax and terminologies of other modern UI framework.
 Our main purpose of creating this framework is to make the terminal app more interactive and fancy with pages, command prompt, and built-in UI.

 ## Main concept of `Ter`